DEAP/deap/doc/tutorials/next_step.rst

 A First Individual
 ------------------

-First import the required modules and register the different fonctions required to create individuals that are a list of floats with a minimizing  two objectives fitness.
+First import the required modules and register the different functions required to create individuals that are a list of floats with a minimizing  two objectives fitness.

 .. literalinclude:: /code/tutorials/part_3/3_next_step.py
    :lines: 2-16